vinitran/FlappyBird/README.md

 Fly the bird as far as you can without hitting a pipe.

 Source code:
-- i use the Simple DirectMedia Layer - SDL version 2.0.14.
+- I use the Simple DirectMedia Layer - SDL version 2.0.14.
 You can download these libraries from https://www.libsdl.org/download-2.0.php.
 Also i use the random, string and time.h library.